catalyst-fp7/documents/interoperability/interoperability.md

 : Embedded Widgets are pieces of user-facing Web code that can be embedded in another platform.
 They may be static JavaScript that talks only to the back-end of the process it is embedded in, or it may need to communicate with its own *Widget back-end & storage* component.

 Reusable Visualisations
 : These are dynamic web views which generate static or dynamic visualisations of the concept map or social graph, but not to edit it.
 Some of those may be a simple snippet of HTML and JavaScript, some may have their own *Visualisation back-end & storage*.
-In either case, they will be designed so they can be embedded in catalyst platforms, and maybe some social and messaging platforms, or even web pages.
+In either case, they will be designed so they can be embedded in Catalyst platforms, and maybe some social and messaging platforms, or even web pages.

 Social and messaging platforms
 : These are existing social and messaging platforms where users can post messages, such as email, Facebook, twitter, blogs, etc.
 This also includes some CMS used by our partners, such as Drupal for Wikitalia or Utopia.de for Euclid.
-How deeply they can integrate catalyst services (e.g. widgets) depend on their facility for integrating plugins.
+How deeply they can integrate Catalyst services (e.g. widgets) depend on their facility for integrating plugins.

 Post to SIOC converter
-: Converter components will extract messages (and attendant social graph information) from the social and messaging platforms and expose them as SIOC data to other components, including analytics, visualisation, voting services and the catalyst platforms.
+: Converter components will extract messages (and attendant social graph information) from the social and messaging platforms and expose them as SIOC data to other components, including analytics, visualisation, voting services and the Catalyst platforms.
 Note that this means the user graph may be distributed between many databases (Such as Catalyst databases, Post converter, and Voting services with their own storage.)

 Analytics services